kotlinguistics/IPA-Transcribers/README.md

 If you take issue with any inaccuracies in this software, please submit an issue or pull request, either detailing your grievances, or fixing the problem.

+### Grouping Rationale

-This software is primarily about writing systems, not languages.
+This software is primarily designed around writing systems, not languages.
-However the way that a language uses a writing system is often highly unique, and tied to the language itself
+However, the way that a language uses a writing system is often highly unique to that language, and tied to the language itself.

+For instance, every European language has its own spelling conventions; and every language using the Arabic script uses it slightly differently, to represent its own phonemic inventory.

+Therefore, it makes sense to include the name of a language in a transcriber, as it has been designed for that particular language's idiomatic use of that writing system.

-I have grouped transcribers by writing system family, not by any linguistic, political, historical or geographic considerations.
+I have grouped transcribers solely by writing system family, not by any linguistic, political, historical or geographic considerations.

+This means that in some cases, different writing systems for the same language (or closely-related languages, or different dialects of the same language, depending on your view) have been included in different packages.

+An example of this is Hindi and Urdu (collectively called Hindustani), which use the Devanagari and Arabic scripts respectively, but are mutually intelligible languages.